amirgambo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that encodes and decodes text using the rot13 encryption
+A script that prints every other line from the input, starting with the first line